ShawnDriscoll/PyTraveller-NPC-LITE/README.rst

 .. figure:: images/pytravlite_book_cover_art.png

-**PyTravLITE** is a Python 3.x program for generating NPCs for Traveller in a web browser.
+**PyTravLITE** is a Python 3.x program that generates NPCs for Mongoose Traveller 1st and 2nd Editions in a web browser.

 Read the **PyTravLITE Guide** at http://pytravliteguide.readthedocs.io